raytopianprojects/Short-and-Sweet-Public-License/README.md

 [FAQ HERE]() - Work in Progress

 ## License

-Short & Sweet Public License
+Short & Sweet Shareware License

+Copyright <YEAR> <OWNER>

-Permission is granted to anyone to use, to modify, and to freely share this Work for any purpose, subject to the following restrictions:
+Permission to use, copy, modify, and/or distribute this Work for any purpose with or without fee is hereby granted, provided the following restrictions:

-1. The output of this Work, any work that uses this Work, and any modifications to this Work must be licensed under this license.
+1. The above copyright notice, a link to this license, and a link to where this Work can be downloaded for free appear with all copies of this Work and with any services using this Work.

-2. If you share this Work or let anyone use this Work you must inform them where they can freely download both this Work and its preferred form for modifying.
+2. If you remix, transform, modify, or build upon this Work, you must distribute your contributions under this license.

-3. When sharing this Work you must display at the place you're sharing it that it is licensed under this license.

-4. You may not change this Work's license.

-5. You may not restrict anyone in any way from doing what this license allows.
+3. You may not change this Work's license or restrict anyone in any way from doing what this license allows.

-This Work is provided 'as-is' without express or implied warranty.
+NO WARRATY: This Work is provided 'as-is' without express or implied warranty.
 In no event will the authors be held liable for and damage from the use of this Work.

 ## PS
 You're awesome!